 (Polycythemia Vera [PCV]; Polycythemia Rubra Vera [PRV]; Erythremia)

 Polycythemia is a condition of the bone marrow.
 It makes too many red blood cells and platelets.
 Sometimes, white blood cells are affected.
-The increase of blood cells can cause the blood to thicken and clot.
+The increase of blood cells can make the blood thicken and clot.